AGaiki/Facts-Bot/README.md

  `cd Documents` (or wherever you've saved it).
 After you have successfully navigated to the location of your facts.py file, type in: `python facts.py`(if you changed the filename from facts.py to something else, change the bot to the correct filename).
  5. Success!
 You have configured a bot properly!
 Good job!
 Feel free to play around with the Python syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.** Another option to host it is following [these steps](https://github.com/AGaiki/Hypixel-Bed-Wars-Defense-Bot), which will show you how to host your bot on Repl.it.

-# Advanced Installation
+## Advanced Installation
 You are here because you either scrolled down past the basic installation instructions and/or you want to make your end product easier to modify and somewhat automate it.
 It will be a tad bit difficult and require more advanced coding "know-how."
-However, after completing this successfully, you will release that it is more flexible in modification and more user friendly.
+However, after completing this successfully, you will realize that it is more flexible in modification and more user friendly.
 It is recommended you create a folder housing facts.py, as soon, that folder will be populated with another folder.
 These steps can also be imitated with Repl.it.
 This guide will assume that you are housing your facts.py file in its own folder (not necessary for Repl.it).
 With all that in mind, let us begin!

  1. Make sure you have all the dependencies and the program, facts.py, itself.